 Ryan’s industry knowledge enables him to provide proactive advice to executives on financial transactions, business combinations and other key accounting issues, including: Employee stock compensation and complex equity transactions, Revenue recognition; Financial statement presentation; and Best practices for accounting processes and internal controls.

-Prior to forming RyanSharkey in 2002, he served as a manager at two global firms, Grant Thornton and Ernst & Young, overseeing audits on companies ranging from development
+Prior to forming RyanSharkey in 2002, he served as a manager at two global firms, Grant Thornton and Ernst & Young, overseeing audits on companies ranging from development stage to $100 million in revenue.

 Brock J. Walker, MBA '14